 At the same time, he admits that the beginning was not easy.

-"I felt alone because we didn't speak the same language.
+"I felt lonely because we didn't speak the same language.
 When we started communicating, everything got better."

-"Nobody knows me here.
-I'm like everyone else."
+"No one knows me here.
+I'm just like everyone else."

 Family and the inevitable choice